-1. The Deaf and Disabled Telecommunications program, also known as the California Connect program, shall be updated accordingly: - (a) The application will be made available online as well as in hard copy; - (b) All sub-programs will be consolidated and re-branded under the unified "California Connect" brand, with a single application; - (c) A compensation structure will be considered for collaborating with community-based organizations and will be informed by existing compensation structures for similar Commission authorized assistance programs; - (d) The program will be marketed alongside the California LifeLine program, Medical Baseline, and other programs as appropriate to promote each other's programs in their informational and educational materials; - (e) The Communications Division will collaborate with the California Office of Emergency Services and other appropriate agencies to ensure the needs of the deaf and disability communities are met in times of an emergency;
+1. The Deaf and Disabled Telecommunications program, also known as the California Connect program, shall be updated accordingly: - (a) The application will be made available online as well as in hard copy in accessible formats, including but not limited to web accessibility standards, large print (minimum 14-point sans serif font), and Braille; - (b) All sub-programs will be consolidated and re-branded under the unified "California Connect" brand, with a single application; - (c) - (d) The Communications Division may coordinate with the Commission's Office of Governmental Affairs on potential changes to statute on the requirement of obtaining a medical professional's certification to qualify for program services; - (e) ~~(e)~~ A compensation structure will be considered for collaborating with community-based organizations and will be informed by existing compensation structures for similar Commission authorized assistance programs; - (f) ~~(d)~~ The program will be marketed alongside the California LifeLine program, Medical Baseline, and other programs as appropriate to promote each other's programs in their informational and educational materials; - (g) ~~(e)~~ The Communications Division will collaborate with the California Office of Emergency Services and other appropriate agencies to ensure the needs of the deaf and disability communities are met in times of an emergency;

-- (f) The Communications Division will work with the Telecommunications Access for the Deaf and Disabled Administrative Committee, the Equipment Program Advisory Committee and the California Connect contractor staff to identify new technologies, equipment and services that keep pace with advancements in technology; - (g) A direct procurement and shipping model will be implemented for the procurement and distribution of equipment; - (h) The Telecommunications Access for the Deaf and Disabled Administrative Committee and the Equipment Program Advisory Committee charters will be updated at least every five years, as significant changes to the program made, and as applicable statutes are changed; - (i) A needs assessment on the program will be conducted at least every five years and may be conducted by a third party; and - (j) Costs and savings resulting from the change made in this decision will be tracked to plan for future evolutions of California Connect.
+- (h) ~~(f)~~ The Communications Division will work with the Telecommunications Access for the Deaf and Disabled Administrative Committee, the Equipment Program Advisory Committee and the California Connect contractor staff to identify new technologies, equipment and services that keep pace with advancements in technology; - (i) ~~(g)~~ A direct procurement and shipping model will be implemented for the procurement and distribution of equipment; - (j) ~~(h)~~ The Telecommunications Access for the Deaf and Disabled Administrative Committee and the Equipment Program Advisory Committee charters will be updated at least every five years, as significant changes to the program are made, and as applicable statutes are changed; - (k) ~~(i)~~ A needs assessment on the program will be conducted at least every five years and may be conducted by a third party; and - (l) ~~(j)~~ Costs and savings resulting from the ~~change~~changes made in this decision will be tracked to plan for future evolutions of California Connect.
+Impacts will be reported in the California Connect Annual Report for the next three years.